Plasma Cutter Torch Types: Drag Tips vs. Standoff Tips Explained

 Conclusion

-You’ll pick the right torch by matching torch type and tip style to material thickness, tolerance and workflow.
-For example, a fabricator replacing 1/4″ mild steel hand-trim jobs switched from a handheld drag torch to a CNC machine-mounted torch with standoff tips and saw a 40% productivity gain while keeping kerf tolerance within 0.5 mm.
-Maintain consumables, inspect nozzles, and follow amperage and gas specs to preserve cut quality and torch life.
+Pick the right torch by matching torch type and tip style to material thickness, tolerance, and workflow.
+One example: a fabricator switching from a handheld drag torch to a CNC machine-mounted torch with standoff tips for 1/4″ mild steel trim work saw a 40% productivity gain while holding kerf tolerance within 0.5 mm.
+Keep consumables maintained, inspect nozzles regularly, and follow amperage and gas specs to protect both cut quality and torch life.

 Alfred Chase